-Although uncertainty remains as to the nature and effect of future efforts to curb greenhouse gas ("GHG") emissions and thereby the mitigation of long-term GHG effects on climate, a broad spectrum of scientific evidence suggests that man-made production of GHG has had an adverse effect on the global climate.
+Although uncertainty remains as to the nature and effect of future efforts to curb greenhouse gas ("GHG") emissions and thereby the mitigation of long-term GHG effects on climate, a broad spectrum of scientific evidence could suggest that man-made production of GHG has had an adverse effect on the global climate.
 Many sectors, to which we provide insurance coverage, might be affected by climate change.
 Some examples are coastal management, infrastructure, buildings, water, food and energy supply, land-planning, health and rescue preparedness.
-Assessing the risk of loss and damage associated with the adverse effects of climate change and the range of approaches to address loss and damage associated with the adverse effects of climate change and the range of approaches to address loss and damage associated to extreme weather events and slow onset events, remains a challenge and might adversely impact our business, results of operations and/or financial condition.
+Assessing the risk of loss and damage associated with the adverse effects of climate change and the range of approaches to address loss and damage associated with the adverse effects of climate change and the range of approaches to address loss and damage associated with the adverse effects of climate change, including impacts related to extreme weather events and slow onset events, remains a challenge and might adversely impact our business, results of operations and/or financial condition.
+We also recognize the increasing focus of investors and other stakeholders into the efforts made by the insurance industry to contribute to global resilience against the impact of storm and flood damage impacting population centers.
+We continue to contribute to industry-wide initiatives in this regard.